quietboil/sibyl/book/src/exec.md

 }
 ```

-Of couse, that's a lot of boilerplate, which would benefit from a `derive` macro.
+Of course, that's a lot of boilerplate, which would benefit from a `derive` macro.
 Maybe we'll get to that eventually :-)

 [1]: https://doc.rust-lang.org/stable/unstable-book/language-features/min-specialization.html#min_specialization